 Recreational Unit: A tiny home on wheels is considered a recreation vehicle.
 This doesn't require any zoning permits although does come with its own challenges.

 Accessory Dwelling Unit (ADU): The more complicated version of a tiny house is an ADU.
 This is a tiny house built on the foundation of a property that already has an existing home.
-Building an ADU becomes subject to your town and city zoning laws.
+Building an ADU becomes subject to your town and city zoning laws and building codes.

 Currently, most zoning laws require a minimum size requirement for main residences.
 Sizing is typically larger than the average tiny home.
 In that case, home owners would then apply for a variance.